Are you pregnant or hoping to be?

 Cervical mucus is something that is rarely talked about, but the truth is it can speak volumes to you about what’s happening in your body.
-So if you want the down-low on your discharge, read on.

 - What Is Cervical Mucus?